-The Department of Ecology has established Greenhouse Gas Reporting requirements for any facility that exceeds the threshold of 10,000 metrics tonnes of CO_2e or more per calendar year in total GHG emissions from applicable source categories.
+The Department of Ecology has established Greenhouse Gas Reporting requirements for any facility that exceeds the threshold of 10,000 metric tonnes of CO2e or more per calendar year in total GHG emissions from applicable source categories.
 If the reporting threshold is exceeded, an annual GHG report must be filed with the Department of Ecology.

-As of December 31, 2022, the Ferndale terminal was in material compliance with its GHG emissions reporting requirements.
+As of December 31, 2023, the Ferndale terminal was in material compliance with its GHG emissions reporting requirements.